Qina-Yan/Auction_robot_vs_human_api/README.md

 # how to deploy a model
 -open a jupyter notebook or python file:

-import pandas as pd
+import pandas as pd/
-import requests
+import requests/
 import json